Nostordamus/betting-odds-scraper/README.md

 # betting-odds-scrapper

 This Python program scrapes football match odds from a Pinnacle website and stores them in a text file.
-It is solely for demonstration purposes unless someone wants to improve it.
+It is solely for demonstration purposes unless someone wants to transform it into full solution.

 ## Features